-According a Smoothstack, agile metrics are an important part of an agile development team.
+According to Smoothstack, agile metrics are an important part of an agile development team.
 They help measure development process, monitor productivity, work software quality, as well as predictability and health of products and development team.
 Here are 5 of some of the metrics you need to consider for agile development.

 This helps identify the number of bugs after a build or release enters production.
 This metric should always be considered.
 Bugs after production always cause problems.